AdithyaDeSilva/DjangoFirstProject/README.md

 * Replaced the render_to_string_ function and returning the httpresponse object with render function in the django.shortcut module
 * Dynamically changed the values in the html with django DTL (Django Template Language) changed html page will return with the response   (Note :- *We have to use ajax requests to do this without reloading the page)
 * Use the Django template filters (https://docs.djangoproject.com/en/4.0/ref/templates/builtins/) to format the injected value just because formating the code is not a part of logics.
-* Used Django tags to pass the list of keys to HTML.
+* Used Django tags to iterate the list of keys inside HTML template file.